wipeout-phantom-edition/wipeout-phantom-edition/README.md

   - **Modern**: Comparable to BallisticNG.
   - **Classic**: Comparable to WipeOut 2.
   - **Legacy**: Original unforgiving WipeOut collisions.
-- **Wall scrape particle effects and audio**: Additional immersion in Modern and Classic modes.
+- **Wall scrape particle effects and audio**: Visual and audio enhancement in Modern and Classic wall collision modes.

 ### Audio
 - **New music and sound effect system**: Similar to PlayStation version.